perryrh0dan/tmpo/readme.md

 charon init example --repository default --template typescript --directory .
 ```

+### Repositories

+A repository is a folder that contains up to n different templates.
+A repository can be connected with a remote git repository.
+Templates are then automaticly synced.
+Repositories are located in the 'template_dir'.

 ### Templates

-Templates are automatically pull from the `templates_repo` and stored in the `templates_dir`.
 Templates can be configured with a `meta.json` in the template root.
-The official template repo can be found [here](https://github.com/perryrh0dan/templates).
+The official template repository can be found [here](https://github.com/perryrh0dan/templates).

 #### Format